Zanko-WRM/CNN-U-Net4DEM-Improvement/README.md

 # Citation
 If you use this code or the framework in your research, please cite our paper:

 Zandsalimi, Z., Barbosa, S.A., Goodall, J.L., Alemazkoor, N., Shafiee-Jood, M. (2024).
-Improving Spatial Resolution and Accuracy of Global Digital Elevation Models for Flood Modeling Using Deep Learning-Based Integration of Remote Sensing Data.
-[Under rivew].
+Deep Learning-Based Downscaling of Global Digital Elevation Models for Enhanced Urban Flood Modeling.
+[Accepted to the Journal of Hydrology].